Compressed 'CMB-lite' Likelihoods Using Automatic Differentiation: Application to Data

 Still, we want to reassure ourselves that the shifts observed are compatible with the expectation from the realisation-dependent bias.
-Hence, we run 1000 simulations in which we draw Gaussian band power realisations from the multi-frequency band power covariance matrix based on a fiducial \LCDM{} cosmology.
-We assign these band powers to the reference multi-frequency likelihood, minimise it, run the reconstruction procedure on them, minimise the resulting lite likelihood, and compare the obtained best-fit points, all within the \LCDM{} model.
-We show the distribution of parameter shifts between the reference multi-frequency and lite likelihoods in Figure \ref{fig:sims}.
+Hence, we run 1000 simulations in which we draw Gaussian band power realisations from the multi-frequency band power covariance matrix based on a fiducial \LCDM{} cosmology (with parameter values fixed to the results of \citet{planck18-6}).
+We assign these band powers to the reference multi-frequency likelihood, minimise it, run the reconstruction procedure on them, and minimise the resulting lite likelihood, assuming the \LCDM{} model where appropriate.
+We then compare the difference in the best-fit parameters obtained from the multi-frequency and lite likelihoods for each realisation; the corresponding distribution is shown in Figure \ref{fig:sims}.
 The realisation-dependent bias is typically confined to within $\pm 0.1\,\sigma$, where $\sigma$ is the width of the parameter posterior obtained from the multi-frequency likelihood, signalling the good robustness of the procedure.
 The specific reconstruction for the SPT-3G 2018 \TTTEEE{} data is remarkably bias free for $H_0$, $\Omega_{\mathrm{b}} h^2$, $\Omega_{\mathrm{c}} h^2$ and $n_{\mathrm{s}}$.
 The bias seen for $\ln{(10^{10}) A_s}$ is consistent with zero within two standard deviations of the distribution obtained from simulations and compatible with a statistical fluctuation.

-We further note that the minimum of the reconstruction likelihood, i.e. its value at the best-fit point, is consistent with the corresponding distribution obtained from simulations at $1.2$ standard deviations from the mean.
-We conclude therefore that the small parameter shifts observed between the SPT-3G 2018 \TTTEEE{} multi-frequency and lite likelihoods are consistent with the expected size of statistical fluctuations and the reconstruction has been successful.
+Lastly, we check that the value of the reconstruction likelihood at its best-fit point, i.e. its minimum, is consistent with the corresponding distribution obtained from simulations.
+This is the case at $1.2$ standard deviations from the mean.
+This verifies that the data model chosen describes the measured band powers well.
+We therefore conclude that the reconstruction procedure has been successful and any differences in parameter constraints between the SPT-3G 2018 \TTTEEE{} multi-frequency and lite likelihoods are consistent with the expected size of statistical fluctuations.
 We make the lite version of the likelihood publicly available on the \candl{} website.